benjaminbruch/SwiftOPAC/README.md

 ## Thread Safety

 All types in SwiftOPAC conform to `Sendable` and are thread-safe.
-The service can be used from any queue, and both async/await methods and completion handlers are called on the same queue that initiated the request.
+The service can be used from any queue, and async/await methods are called on the same queue that initiated the request.

 ## Contributing